bsye/vue-cico/README.md

 #### CSS

+There are two styles already set up, which you can select by adding the class to the component:

+Search Page: `.cico__style-search`
+Landing Page: `.cico__style-landing`

+The style is only related to the appearance of the inputs.

 To make it work with different colors you need to override the default css variables found in the .css__root class
 ```css
 import 'vue-cico/dist/vueHotelDatepicker.css'